The Living Lab

 Results

 We found that at around age 8, children begin to understand the difference between personal and general information.
 Older children (ages 8-12) think that they should be in charge of their own personal information instead of the game.
 Younger children (ages 4-8) did not recognize the difference between personal and general information.
 They were also unsure of who should be in charge of information.
 This study suggests that children can be educated earlier on who really has control of data once it is shared online.
+We are currently preparing this data for publication so check back in a year for the official paper!

 Data Safety

-Dates: Feb 2023 - Present
+Dates: Feb 2023 - March 2024

 Overview